2104394/CS220-AU-portfolio/index.md

 ## Charles rumm
+introdution
+im charles rumm, a uni student currenlty studying psychology at the univerisity of essex, im 18 and have been

 **studying psycholgy at univeristy**
-im currently studing psycholgy at the university of essex so far it has been a month into it
+im currently studing psycholgy at the university of essex, ive had previous expriance with psycholgy during my a level and learning alot about how humans work with the applied human biology aspect

 <br>